Patient Instructions After Vasectomy

 The First Week

-Call Dr. Sing if you notice ongoing bleeding.
+- Call our doctor if you notice ongoing bleeding.

-Call Dr. Sing if you get a fever, your scrotum gets very red or you notice any unusual discharge.
+- Call our doctor if you get a fever, your scrotum gets very red or you notice any unusual discharge.

 Post-Vasectomy Semen Testing